-A breakdown of our governance structure, which is current as of 30 June 2023, is set out in Figure 1: Our Governance Structure.
+A breakdown of our governance structure, which is current as of 30 June 2024, is set out in Figure 1: Our governance structure.

-Our remuneration strategy, structure and governance arrangements are detailed in our FY2023 Annual Report.
-As at 30 June 2023, we had 128.6 permanent full-time equivalent employees.
-Our workforce profile and employee breakdown by location is set out in Figure 2: Workforce Profile 30 June 2023.
+Our remuneration strategy, structure and governance arrangements are detailed in our FY2024 Annual Report.
+As at 30 June 2024, we had 147 permanent full-time equivalent employees.
+Our workforce profile is set out in Figure 2: Workforce profiles 30 June 2024.